 The original photo can be found on this website, with the image dated 9/23/2007.
 The photo is labeled: Dolomedes sp.
 (Fishing Spider) – Durham, NC 9/23/07.
 With cockroach prey.

 The “winged spider” image began circulating again in early 2014, with a new – yet still fake – story attached.
-This version claims that this new flying spider is set to arrive in the U.K. this summer.
+This version claims that this new flying spider is set to arrive in the U.K. during the summer.

 Early Summer threatens UK with Volat-Araneus (The Flying Spider)